ButinVladimir/cyberiada/ROADMAP.md

 ### Healing

-If crew member has medkit, they can heal themselves and other during ther turn.
-Medkit has limited amount of HP to recover.
+If crew member has medkit, they can heal themselves during ther turn.
+Medkit will give fixed amount of HP depending on quality.

 ### Shield

-If crew member has shield, they have chance to draw enemy fire on themselves per turn.
+If crew member has shield, they have chance to draw enemy fire on themselves during enemy selection.

 ## Server